bekk/bekk-christmas/post/kotlin/operator-overloading.md

 print(myHouse < neighboursHouse) // true
 ```

 These are just two basic examples of how you could use operator overloading in your application.
-You can define the operator function both at a member function and an extension function on a data class.
+You can define the operator function both as a member function and an extension function on a data class.
 Just remember to mark the overloading operator function with the `operator` modifier.